 This design allows Nexus to aggregate tools from multiple servers without overwhelming the AI assistant with hundreds of individual tools.

-• Support for STDIO (subprocess), SSE, and HTTP MCP servers
+• MCP Servers: STDIO (subprocess), SSE, and HTTP protocols

 • Automatic protocol detection for remote servers